prateekkumarweb/prateekkumar.in-archive/content/project/analysis-llvm-passes-binary-size.md

 able to predict the executable size obtained by a combination of groups when given only the sizes obtained by the individual groups.

+**Update:** Due to unavoidable reasons we could not present the talk at EuroLLVM 2018.